-Question 7.
+Question 9.
 Does your partner's code work correctly on these test cases?
 Do you think it'll work correctly on all inputs?
 (Note that if you vouch for your partner's code and it's wrong you'll lose points)

 Write your conclusions in Section 5 of the lab report and also share them with your partner.
-If you diagnosed a problem with your partner's code he/she can fix it before uploading the lab to the shared drive.
+If you diagnosed a problem with your partner's code he/she can fix it before uploading the lab to Note Bowl.
+Work with your partner to get the conversions.py program to a place where you're happy handing it in with your name on it as well as your partner's.
 Make sure you both upload the same code (and comments too) because I may only read one of them.